Florian-COLLIN/microsoft-translator-extension/README.md

-# microsoft-translator
+# microsoft-translator-extension

- Web Browser extension for Microsoft Translator
+The Microsoft Translator extension, is a Chromium-compatible extension that improves the design of the Microsoft Bing Translator site.